Lesson 2: Contour Lines, Texture and Construction

 Form Intersections

 Solving the intersections in different forms is pretty challenging on the first go, so I'm not too concerned about your ability to cross each object.
 As explained on the lesson page, it's more about how cohesive the page appears —the illusion that these forms exist in the same space.
 That being said, this is done well according to the instructions as all forms are grouped together.
 Now looking at the line work, there's some wobbliness with the line construction & hatching.
-As mentioned previously, ensure all lines are receiving the same amount of allocation for ghosting.
+As mentioned previously, ensure all lines are receiving the same amount of confidence.

 Organic Intersections